 Lightening Your Load: Mind Over Matter

 You may think that the way you feel is a result of your experiences, and that is true — the more you have to do, the more overwhelmed you will feel.
 But the reverse also applies — the more overwhelmed you feel, the more you are likely to approach things in a way that draws them out — perhaps by procrastinating, making things more complicated than they need to be, or using more energy to resist and worry than it would take to actually get things done.
-If we become fixated on evidence that suggests we can never rise above the way we are feeling, we trap ourselves in vicious circles where we will continue to see that which we long to rise above and feel the frustration of not being able to break free.
+If you become fixated on evidence that suggests you can never rise above the way you are feeling, you’ll trap yourself in vicious circles where you will continue to see that which you long to rise above and feel the frustration of not being able to break free.

 One day a while back, I turned into my driveway and caught sight of the hedges that needed trimming.
 “Wouldn’t it be fun to drop everything and go cut those right now – to just get out there and work in the yard for awhile?”
 I found myself thinking.
 And then I laughed as I realized that this task that seemed so enjoyable compared to the list of things on my plate at that moment was one of the very things I was dreading a few weekends ago.
 The task itself hadn’t changed, just the way I was thinking about it.

 And it hit me that perhaps there was a way to transform all the things I needed to do that day — which were really bringing me down — into experiences that could be lighter and simpler — and maybe even fun.
 The key had to be in the way that I approached them – in what I was believing about them, and what I was focusing on as I did them.
 As I became aware of my attitude toward the tasks at hand, I realized that I was more fixated on checking the box than I was on enjoying the experience.
 And I was also swept up in the belief that the work ahead of me was going to be hard, onerous and complicated.